Why Online Job

 Surveys where the respondent must pay or purchase products to join a panel are generally scams, as are sites that disappear before paying the participants.
 Legitimate surveys do not need credit card information from respondents.
 Keep in mind once again that you may not make a living or earn decent money only by filling in surveys.

-- Micro Tasks: Micro tasks are similar to paid surveys in that micro tasks will typically only pay a small amount per task, but over time the amount of money earned will add up.
+You can start from looking for micro tasks which will typically only pay a small amount per task, but over time the amount of money earned will add up.
 Micro tasks can include many different activities, such as filing out a survey, checking the spelling or grammar of a small written content, testing a website’s functionality, indicating whether or not something is present in an image—and much more.

 You may not need to have background experience, but you should at least have enough skills to be monetized.
-Some marketplaces such as Fiverr or Amazon Mechanical Turk are two recommended sites to begin.
+Here are some skills you can offer online:

 - Graphic & Design: logo, business card, cartoons, flyers, book covers, banner ads, infographics, presentation, invitation, photo editing